Updated on August 22, 2022

 Are there any safety hazards in the house?

 Are there any drugs, weapons, or chemicals left in the open?

-Knowing what CPS investigators look for when evaluating a home will prepare you for the visit to protect yourself and prevent the agency from removing your child.
+Knowing what CPS investigators look for when evaluating a home will prepare you for the visit, allowing you to protect yourself and prevent the agency from removing your child.

 If you are under investigation by CPS, or believe CPS will soon place you under investigation, the time to call a lawyer is now: we will help guide you through the process.
-Call me today to schedule your FREE consultation call in person, over the phone, or over video call.
+Contact me today to schedule your FREE consultation.

 Below is the list of things a Child Protective Services investigator will look for when visiting your home: